 When it comes to living in Portland, Oregon, you have a huge range of neighborhoods to choose from, but it takes a lot of research to find the very best neighborhoods in Portland.
 And to find the hidden spots in Portland, it takes someone who knows the area through and through.
 That’s where you just hit the jackpot–we absolutely love this and have a lot of firsthand experience in the best neighborhoods in Portland.

-In this article, we’ll be uncovering the top 3 secret neighborhoods that have NOT yet been discovered in PDX.
+In this article, we’ll be uncovering the top 3 secret neighborhoods in Portland that have NOT yet been discovered yet.

 PDX Secret Neighborhood #1: Boise Eliot